-[29] "This Part" refers to Part III of the Act, which sets out provisions for the protection of individual privacy.
-If section 37 applies to the record, then the privacy provisions in Part III of the Act do not apply to personal information contained in the record, as the entire record would fall outside the privacy protections in Part III of the Act.
+[23] "This Part" refers to Part III of the Act, which sets out provisions for the protection of individual privacy.
+If section 37 applies to the record, then the personal information, and the record that contains it, would fall outside the privacy protections in Part III of the Act.